Steve Hilton: 2020 election fraud claims

 After Trump was defeated by Joe Biden in the 2020 presidential election, Hilton demanded an investigation into claims of election fraud on his Fox News broadcast, clips of which were tweeted by Trump.

-2026 Campaign for California Governor
+2026 California gubernatorial election

-On April 21, 2025, Hilton officially launched his campaign for California Governor, as a Republican candidate.
+On 21 April 2025, Hilton launched his campaign for Governor of California as a Republican candidate.
 He also held a campaign announcement event in Huntington Beach.
-Hilton was endorsed by Republican and fellow gubernatorial candidate Vivek Ramaswamy.
+Hilton was endorsed by the 2024 Republican presidential candidate and 2026 Ohio gubernatorial candidate Vivek Ramaswamy.
+Gloria Romero announced that she would be his running mate as lieutenant governor.
+On 6 April 2026, Hilton's candidacy was endorsed by Trump.